 HOW DOES THIS LEAD TO COLLEGE CREDIT?

 The CLEP exams, administered by the College Board, are accepted for credit by more than 2,900 colleges and universities.
-To launch its pilot program, Modern States is partnering with a select group of high schools and colleges that are making students aware of the opportunity.
+Modern States is partnering with high schools and colleges that are making students aware of the opportunity.

 WHAT ELSE DO I NEED TO KNOW?

 Modern States will pay for you to take the CLEP exam.
 After you complete the coursework and practice questions, request a CLEP voucher code from the Modern States website.
 There are no prerequisites for the 32 courses that are available, and all of them are self-paced.
 Some of the courses stem from a partnership between Modern States and edX, the online education platform created by Harvard and MIT.

 HOW CAN I GET INVOLVED?